Please ensure Javascript is enabled for purposes of website accessibility When to Take Leucine: Best Time

 According to the study, the conclusion was, “based on the aforementioned discussions, the intake of free leucine alone markedly increased the plasma leucine concentration.
 However, the increase in leucine concentration after the intake of a mixed meal containing the same amount of leucine was significantly less than that of free leucine intake alone.
 Moreover, when free leucine was ingested after a mixed meal with the purpose of increasing the plasma leucine concentration, the maximum plasma concentration was attenuated when it was ingested immediately after the mixed meal, despite the fact that the total leucine content was doubled.
 These results suggest that when free amino acids ingested with the purpose of increasing plasma amino acid concentrations, the timing in relation to the mixed meal intake needs to be considered.”

 As per my last article, for best results to use as an anabolic trigger, take 5 grams of leucine (on an empty stomach) 30 minutes before a post-workout meal, or protein shake.
-A meta-analysis (Nutrition, 2017) that combined the results of seven studies showed that BCAA supplements are best taken after exercise, not before, or during exercise (intra-workout).
+If you're wondering when to take leucine, a meta-analysis (Nutrition, 2017) that combined the results of seven studies showed that BCAA supplements are best taken after exercise, not before, or during exercise (intra-workout).

 Leucine, not branched-chain amino acids (BCAAs), is the most important chemical that turns on the mTOR pathway, so it is likely that consuming leucine after exercise would be more effective (and cheaper) than consuming BCAAs.
-The BCAAs share the same active transport system into cells and muscle cells.
+Knowing the best time to take leucine is crucial as BCAAs share the same active transport system into cells and muscle cells.
 Indeed, isoleucine and valine have been shown to inhibit absorption of leucine (Nutrition, 2017; Biochem J, 1966; Int J of Sp Nutr & Exer Metab, 2018).
 This new study further confirms my position on taking leucine by itself (found in AML PostWorkout®) on an empty stomach for maximizing muscle protein synthesis!

 References: